 ASINspector is partnered with AccuSales and provides the most accurate data on the market.
 Many consider Jungle Scout to be the industry-leading Amazon product research tool as a result.
 In contrast, ASINspector usually performs poorly and doesn’t offer impressive data accuracy.
 If you need accurate data, then Jungle Scout is for you.

 ASINspector shows competitors sponsored product ads, whereas Jungle Scout doesn’t.
-Displaying sponsored ad data is great for performing market as well as competitor research, but can detract from the focus on actual product performance metrics.
+Displaying sponsored product ad data is great for performing market as well as competitor research, but can detract from the focus on actual product performance metrics.

 Also, ASINspector only displays one product variation.
 In contrast, Jungle Scout displays multiple variations.
 Failing to display product variations places you at a disadvantage because you’re not getting accurate information about the product as a whole.
-ASINspector has, arguably, the right idea displaying sponsored ad info.
+ASINspector has, arguably, the right idea displaying sponsored product ad info.
 Ultimately, this is a matter of personal preference, so decide for yourself which is better.

 The following is a list of features offered by ASINspector: